top of page

-Girls drop out of sport at higher rates than boys, often due to lack of access, confidence, representation, or support beyond competition.
-Womxn Ball exists to help close that gap by creating spaces where girls and women can explore sport in ways that support their whole selves.
+Girls drop out of sports at a higher rate then boys, often due to lack of confidence, access and representation, or support beyond competition.
+Womxn Ball exist to help close the gap by creating spaces where girls and women can explore sport in ways that support their whole selves.

-Our work centers identity, mental wellness, and belonging — on and off the court.
+Our work centers identity, mental wellness, and belonging - in and out of the game.

 Access